alficles/composite-claims/composite-claims.md

 ### and (And) Claim

-The "and" (And) claim idenfies one or more sets of claims of which all are valid.
+The "and" (And) claim identifies one or more sets of claims of which all are acceptable.
 If any claim in an "and" claim would, when considered with all other relevant claims, result in the claim set being rejected, the claim set containing the "and" claim **MUST** be rejected.